Canon 1200D vs Panasonic TZ100

 Review summary: Canon 1200D vs Panasonic TZ100

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Panasonic TZ100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1200D: